DataIntellectTech/TorQ/docs/dataaccess.md

 The results show the average execution time in ms for each query while the table of querynames show the call used

-The queries have been selected as they demonstrate the 3 typical cases.
+The queries have been selected as they demonstrate 3 typical cases.

 **Results**